 Pillows for Stomach Sleepers

 Stomach sleepers make up about 16 percent of all sleepers, making it more common than back sleeping.
 Sleeping on your stomach is considered one of the worst positions for spinal alignment, but it’s possible to sleep on your stomach without causing profound pressure on your neck and upper back.

 The best pillows for stomach sleepers are:

 - Down or down alternative pillows: Down and down alternative pillows (sometimes referred to simply as feather pillows) are especially soft, so they make a great choice for stomach sleepers.
-Stomach sleepers need to keep their head as close to the mattress as possible, so the fact that down pillows are easily flattened make them perfect for reducing pressure on your neck and upper back.
+Stomach sleepers need to keep their head as close to the mattress as possible, so the fact that down pillows are easily flattened makes them perfect for reducing pressure on your neck and upper back.

 - Shredded foam pillows (with plenty of stuffing removed): Shredded foam pillows can make a great choice for stomach sleepers as long as a large portion of the stuffing is removed.
 Most quality shredded foam pillows will come overstuffed, so removing half or more of the foam is easy.
 As a rule, stomach sleepers should aim for the head to be no more than an inch or so off the mattress, unless your body type is such that more space is needed.

 Are you a stomach sleeper?
 Check out these sleep tips for stomach sleepers.

-No matter what sleep position you prefer, it’s important to have the right mattress that suits your unique sleep needs and preferences.
-If even after choosing the right pillow you still experience back pain or soreness in the morning, your bed might be to blame.
+Even more important is having the right mattress that suits your unique sleep needs and preferences.
+If after choosing the right pillow you still experience back pain or soreness in the morning, your bed might be to blame.
 Do your research and consider replacing your mattress — your body will thank you!